 Appointment setting is a key part of generating sales if you’re working in the business-to-business (B2B) space.
 Unlike retailers, you can’t rely on in-store promotions or e-commerce to drive sales.
-You have to set appointments and have conversations with prospects that have a need or an interest in what it is you have to sell.
-To keep the prospects you convert into customers, you also have to keep the dialog going.
+You must set appointments and have conversations with prospects that have a need or an interest in what it is you are selling.

 The good news is that utilizing third-party appointment setting services is becoming more mainstream.
 As it becomes more mainstream, companies’ internal sales teams are becoming more specialized and sales cycles are being sped up.
 Outsourcing appointment setting needs is becoming the thing to do if you are interested in transforming your sales department into an executive sales department that is specialized and sales-focused rather than lead generating and appointment setting-focused.

 When you entered into B2B sales, you probably didn’t anticipate the time it would take to locate the right prospects and set appointments with them.
 You thought your job would be selling products and services—not setting appointments.

 Today, it is possible to return to sales basics, and, more interestingly, to advance existing sales processes by hiring outsource companies to set appointments for you.